FEATURED FRUIT: ROYAL RIVIERA® PEARS

 We work with growers in multiple parts of the world to ensure that we have access to the right climate to grow top-quality Comice pears all year.
 Our orchardists fly out to Chile and New Zealand to inspect the pears we select, and we fly orchardists from those countries here to train them so they can provide pears that meet our standards.

 Depending on the year, our pears can ripen anywhere from the second week of August to mid-September.
 The cooler the growing season is, the faster our pears ripen.

 When does your peach crop ripen?

-Our peaches ripen from the beginning of July into August.
-Unlike pears, peaches ripen faster in cooler weather.
-This means that during especially cool years in Southern Oregon, our peach and pear harvests sometimes run together.
+Our peaches ripen from the beginning of July into August while the weather’s warm.
+Unlike pears, peaches ripen faster in warm weather.
+If we get a cooler fall season, this means the peach crop and pear harvest will sometimes run together.

 How do you make sure the best fruit gets into your gifts?

 Every peach and pear (the two fruits we grow in our own orchards) is picked by hand sorted in the field.
 We then use a machine to take 17 pictures and sort them again to weed out imperfections, and finally, before packing, each piece of fruit is looked at one more time, by hand, to ensure only the highest-quality fruit is shipped.

 How much fruit do you grow each year?